igwgames/nes-test/README.md

 ### NesRom

 The NesRom tool allos you to inspect the contents of a rom file.
-The constructor requires the path to a rom, relative to the directory that the test runner binary starts from.
+The constructor requires the path to a rom, relative to the current test file.

 ```javascript
 const rom = new NesRom('./roms/rom.nes');